virtualidentityag/spring-boot-boilerplate/README.md

 A full build including all unit and integration tests can be triggered by running
 <pre><code>gradlew build</code></pre>

+## Application Monitoring
+A health-check endpoint is provided under `/actuator/health`

+An endpoint with git and build info is provided under `/actuator/info`

 ## Semantic Versioning
 This projects version is maintained by [semantic-release](https://github.com/semantic-release/semantic-release) tool.